 How to Return to Running After a Marathon

-When you’re ready to lace up your shoes, return to running with some easy-paced, short runs when muscle soreness has disappeared.
+When you’re ready to lace up your shoes, return to running with some easy-paced, How Can Pronation Affect Your Shoe Choice.

-One training option is to follow your taper plan in reverse to rebuild your mileage (this is known as reverse tapering).
 For example, your first weekday runs would be in the three- to six-mile range.
-The first long run on the weekend would be around six miles, and the following weekend would clock in at eight to 10 miles.
-You’d then do a 10- to 14-mile run the weekend after that, depending on your training plan.
-Hogan Boots Chelsea Boot Hogan.
+The first taper plan in reverse to rebuild your mileage (this is known as reverse tapering). heart rate variability long run on the weekend would be around six miles, and the following weekend would clock in at eight to 10 miles.
+You’d then do a 10- to 14-mile run the weekend after that, depending on your training plan. so the best guide is really tuning in and listening to your body.

 As you return to running, be aware of your breathing and heart rate while on the move.
 If your heart rate spikes up, or your breathing sounds like a locomotive, you know you are still recovering from the marathon.
 These are signs of fatigue, so take it easy until your exercise heart rate and breathing rate also return to their normal ranges.

 The recovery period is a good time to decide what you want to do next.
-Planning your training and setting goals is a great way to spend your down time, giving your mind a break from training but a chance to get motivated and excited to run again.
+Dreaming of your next race and medal is a great way to spend your down time!

 Susan Paul has coached more than 2,000 runners and is an exercise physiologist and program director for the Orlando Track Shack Foundation.
 For more information, visit www.trackshack.com.